Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Design

-In the equations provided, $RM_{x}$, $RM_{y}$, and $RM_{z}$ represent rotation transformation matrices along the x, y, and z axes, respectively. $P$ and $P'$ denote the point matrices before and after transformation.
-The rotation angles for the x, y, and z axes, denoted by $\alpha$, $\beta$, and $\gamma$ respectively, are determined by the radar facing angles.
+In the equations provided, $RM_{x}$, $RM_{y}$, and $RM_{z}$ represent rotation transformation matrices along the x, y, and z axes, respectively. $P$ and $P'$ ({Equation} (\ref{equ: Matrix_Points})) denote the point matrices before and after transformation.
+The rotation angles for the {x, y, and z} axes, denoted by $\alpha$, $\beta$, and $\gamma$, respectively, are determined by the radar facing angles.
 The reference point coordinates in 3D, represented as $rp_{x}$, $rp_{y}$, and $rp_{z}$, are set to $(0, 0, 0)$, indicating the origin in our experiment.
-Using Equation (\ref{equ: 3D_Rotation}), the data points obtained from radars can be transformed and mapped into a unified global coordinate system.
-It is important to mention that the order of applying $RM_{x}$, $RM_{y}$, and $RM_{z}$ in Equation (\ref{equ: 3D_Rotation}) dictates the order of rotation axes, leading to different outcomes based on the chosen sequence.
+In using Equation (\ref{equ: 3D_Rotation}), the data points obtained from the radars can be transformed and mapped into a unified global coordinate system.